Bug report #523

 My simplistic assumption is that the qgis georeferencer is passing negative y coordinates for a jpeg file when they should be positive instead.

-#3 Updated by Magnus Homann over 13 years ago
+#3 Updated by Magnus Homann almost 17 years ago

 We had some issues where if proejction was turned on when you entered georeference tools, it wouldn't work. have you tried turning off projection?